amplitude/amplitude-docs/content/collections/analytics/microscope.md

 * **View a list of all the users** in the selected data point.
 Click a user ID to open that user's profile in the *User Activity* tab.
 If you are an Enterprise customer with [account-level reporting](/docs/analytics/account-level-reporting), you can also use Microscope to view the groups in a data point.
 Click any group to see a list of users in that group, in the *User Activity* tab.
 * **Download all the users** (up to 1 million) that make up the selected data point, in the form of a .CSV file.
 This file will also contain each user's most-recently sent user property values.

+{{partial:admonition type='note'}}
-**NOTE:** If you are conducting [account-level reporting](/docs/analytics/account-level-reporting) analysis, you can opt to download the groups included in a certain data point or bucket.
+If you are conducting [account-level reporting](/docs/analytics/account-level-reporting) analysis, you can opt to download the groups included in a certain data point or bucket.
 The .CSV file will include the following four columns:

 * * * **group\_id:** The unique ID of a particular group name (much like Amplitude ID).
 When Amplitude sees a new group value or group name, Amplitude assigns a unique `group_id` to the unique group name.
 		* **group\_name:** The group property value (like the user ID).
 For example, if your count-by was for the group `Company`, then the `group_name` could be `Amplitude`.
 The `group_name` values are set by you.
 		* **first\_time:** The Unix timestamp denoting when Amplitude first saw that group.
 		* **creator\_amplitude\_id:** The `amplitude_id` that sent the event creating the group.
+{{/partial:admonition}}

 Additionally, you can **show user paths**, **view user streams**, and **explore conversion drivers**, all of which are described below.